andrew/ultimate-awesome/README.md

 - [awesome-derby](https://github.com/russll/awesome-derby) - A collection of awesome derby components.
 - [awesome-statml](https://github.com/statmlben/awesome-statml) - This repository contains a list of awesome literature in statistics and machine learning.
 - [awesome-spark](https://github.com/sumitarora/awesome-spark) - Apache Spark Awesome List.
-- [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [awesome-sutil](https://github.com/Sutil-Web/awesome-sutil) - List of awesome Sutil resources.
-- [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
-Particularly, every paper is built on a transformer.
 - [awesome-investment](https://github.com/thomasmktong/awesome-investment) - A curated list of delightful investment services and resources.
-- [awesome-audio-plugin-framework](https://github.com/Tremus/awesome-audio-plugin-framework) - Curated list of small C/C++ libraries for building your own custom audio plugin framework.
 - [awesome-vechain](https://github.com/ValhallaVET/awesome-vechain) - Resources for working with the VeChain blockchain.
 - [awesome-quick-app](https://github.com/yesvods/awesome-quick-app) - 快应用开发资源汇总💯.
 - [awesome-chrome-plugins](https://github.com/yingLanNull/awesome-chrome-plugins) - Awesome Chrome Plugins.